visveshkhanna/ProPresence/README.md

 ## ProPresence

-ProPresence, a application built with flutter and python to ease the employee check in and check out with minimal interface.
+ProPresence, a face recognition application built with flutter and python to ease the employee check in and check out with minimal interface.

 ## Interface
 <table>